 Equipment

-- unbleached parchment paper & a baking sheet (10x15)
+- parchment paper

-- spatula (optional)
+- spatula

 Ingredients

-- 1 ½ cup vegan semi-sweet chocolate chips*
+- 1 Β½ cup vegan semi-sweet chocolate chips

 - 1 tablespoon coconut oil

-- 3 tablespoons creamy peanut butter
+- 3 tablespoons creamy natural peanut butter

-- large pinch sea salt flakes
+- large pinch flaky sea salt

 Instructions